 - Most species of the order are found in tropical and subtropical areas, though species such as storks and herons can be found in more temperate regions.

-- The representatives of the order (except vultures) mostly settle in wetlands, sometimes search for food near shorelines of large bodies of water.
+- The representatives of the order (except vultures) mostly settle in wetlands, sometimes searching for food near shorelines of large bodies of water.

-- Many species of Ciconiiformes form roosts on trees, to which they return every year.
+- Many species of Ciconiiformes form roosts on trees, to which they return yearly.

 - There are both sedentary and migratory species in this order.

-- Most of the birds in the order are not particularly vocal and do not rely on sound for communication.
+- Most birds in the order are not particularly vocal and do not rely on sound for communication.

 - Ciconiiformes feed on fish and other aquatic animals.
 Some species can feed on small mammals and very rarely fruit and seeds.

-- Nests are built from sticks and are located on the trees.
+- Nests are built from sticks and on the trees.

-- Both parents care for the young, who are born very helpless and naked.
+- Both parents care for the young, born helpless and naked.

 - 21 species of Ciconiiformes are seriously threatened.
 They are vulnerable due to predation, hunting, and destruction of habitat, as well as pollution.